 Choose from dozens of gourmet cupcake flavors as well as cookies, bars, and brownies at the Flying Cupcake.
 Or keep an eye out for Petunia and Penelope, the Flying Cupcake's instantly recognizable pink trucks, which can be found parked downtown at lunchtime.

-Take a spin around the track in an Indy car or a tour bus at the Indianapolis Motor Speedway and view memorabilia from a century of racing at the Hall of Fame Museum.
-Visiting in May?
-Be a part of the excitement as the world's greatest open-wheel drivers compete in the Indianapolis 500 , billed as “the Greatest Spectacle in Racing.”
+Take a spin around the track in an Indy car at the Indianapolis Motor Speedway and view memorabilia from a century of racing at the Hall of Fame Museum.
+In May, enjoy the excitement as the world's greatest open-wheel drivers compete in the Indianapolis 500 , billed as “the Greatest Spectacle in Racing.”
 The Indianapolis 500 Festival takes place throughout May and includes a mini-marathon, a Kid's Day and the IPL Festival Parade, where celebrities, costumed characters, floats, giant helium balloons and marching bands fill the streets to celebrate the race.

 Mug N' Bun in Speedway is a classic American drive-in where your family can eat together in the car or gather around a picnic table and enjoy burgers, dogs and fries paired with homemade root beer.